scalameta/mdoc/docs/modifiers.md

 ---
 id: modifiers
-title: Modifiers
+title: JVM Modifiers
+sidebar_label: JVM
 ---

-Code fences with `scala mdoc` can have different "modifiers", which control how the code should be evaluated or rendered.
-A code fence can only have one modifier.
+Code fences with the `scala mdoc` modifier are compiled and evaluated on the JVM at markdown generation time.

 ## Default